envicutor/documentation/related_work.rst

 Since Nix packages are isolated from each other and from the global execution environment, the ``nix-shell`` command must be used to make the packages specified in the ``shell.nix`` file available in the current environment (even if the Nix packages are downloaded on the system).

 The problem is that Nix needs to do a lot of computations in order to parse the packages in ``shell.nix``, identify where they point to on the system and download non-existing packages.
-For example, running the ``nix-shell`` command on the previous nix file containing the python package takes about 650 milliseconds to make the environment available on the machine of the author of this part of the document (with the Nix Python packages already downloaded).
+For example, running the ``nix-shell`` command on the previous nix file containing the python package takes about 650 milliseconds to make the environment available on the author's machine (with the Nix Python packages already downloaded).

 If we consider that the following Python program, that does about one million Python operations, takes 150 milliseconds on the same machine, we can see how large of an overhead the ``nix-shell`` command becomes: